svlada/svlada.github.io/posts/step-builder-pattern.md

 So far, I haven't found a plug-in for Eclipse that provides Step Builder code generation feature.

-I have created a github repository with the intention of creating an Eclipse plug-in that will provide support for Step Builder pattern generation: https://github.com/svlada/alyx
+I've created a github repository with the intention of creating an Eclipse plug-in that will provide support for Step Builder pattern generation: https://github.com/svlada/alyx